socrob/autonomous_systems/README.md

 Lab1
 ===

 Please open lab1 folder to access the lab slides and follow the instructions for the practical exercise.
 There is README.md file inside.
+To save time in class you can go through step 1 in advance.

 Lab2
 ===